 *How soon can I get an appointment?

-I am usually several months in advance.
-I wish I had enough time in the week to fit everyone that is kind enough to want work from me.
+I wish I had enough time in the week to fit everyone that is kind enough to want work from me asap.
 Unfortunately there is no way around the wait for an appointment.
 My promise is to commit completely to each project and make the wait worth your while.

 *What can I expect when I make an appointment?